bondy-io/bondy_docs/docs/concepts/what_is_bondy.md

 1. **Remote Procedure Calls (RPC)** incl.
 Service Discovery, Routing and Traffic management
 1. **Publish/Subscribe** routing

-As a result, Bondy offers event and service mesh capabilities combined.
-But as you will learn in the following sections, Bondy goes further by providing an HTTP API Gateway, Router bridging (a.k.a.
-Bondy Edge) and additional integration capabilities.
+As a result, Bondy offers combined event and service mesh capabilities.
+However, as you will learn in the following sections, Bondy goes further by creating an application network that leverages an open, universal application messaging protocol.

+Additionally, it offers other integration options, such as an HTTP API Gateway, Router bridging (also referred to as Bondy Edge), bridges to external messaging brokers and other features.

 ### Key Characteristics